taurusilver7/pokedex/README.md

 Create a `_base.scss` in /scss/base to set up the default base styling for the application. (margin, box-style..,)

+Add [fonts](https://fonts.google.com/specimen/Raleway?query=ral) styling to the application from google-fonts

+Style the Navbar & Footer after setting the base format for the App page (navbar, wrapper, footer) in \_app.scss

 ## Learn More